talha-ah/portfolio/src/components/Resume/data/CV.md

 **URL**: https://apps.apple.com/us/app/saiy/id6462937067
 **URL**: https://www.saiy.ai

+### Mission Automate (ChatGPT and and DALL·E)

+**About**: A data extraction and content reformatting solution that utilizes web scraping, ChatGPT integration, and DALL·E image generation to streamline the process of curating high-quality medical blog content with visually appealing images.

+**Short Description**: As a Full Stack Developer, built a robust system to scrape online medical blogs, extract relevant content, leverage ChatGPT to reformat the extracted data into long-form blog posts, and integrate DALL·E for generating visually appealing images and variations.
+Implemented CI/CD practices and utilized tech stack including Python, FastAPI, Firebase, WordPress, BeautifulSoup, ChatGPT API, and DALL·E API.

+**Description**: In this project, I demonstrated my expertise in developing a comprehensive solution for data extraction, content reformatting, and image generation in the medical domain.
+The platform leverages web scraping techniques to extract relevant data from online medical blogs, ensuring a steady stream of up-to-date and authoritative content.
+To enhance the quality and readability of the extracted content, I seamlessly integrated the powerful ChatGPT API, enabling intelligent reformatting and generation of long-form blog posts.
+Additionally, I integrated the DALL·E API to generate visually appealing images and variations, further enriching the blog content with engaging visuals.
+Through my proficiency in Python, FastAPI, Firebase, WordPress, BeautifulSoup, ChatGPT API, and DALL·E API, I built a robust and scalable system that streamlines the entire process, saving valuable time and resources.
+Furthermore, I implemented CI/CD best practices to ensure efficient deployment and maintenance of the platform, showcasing my commitment to delivering high-quality, reliable solutions.

+**Tech Stack**: Python, FastAPI, Firebase, WordPress, DevOps, BeautifulSoup, ChatGPT, DALL·E

+**Achievements**:

+- Developed a robust system to scrape online medical blogs, extract relevant content, leverage ChatGPT to reformat the extracted data into long-form blog posts, and integrate DALL·E for generating visually appealing images and variations.
+- Implemented CI/CD practices for efficient deployment and maintenance of the platform.
+- Utilized a comprehensive tech stack including Python, FastAPI, Firebase, WordPress, BeautifulSoup, ChatGPT API, and DALL·E API.
+- Streamlined the process of curating high-quality medical blog content with engaging visuals, saving valuable time and resources.

 ### Electromatic Works

 **About**: A platform designed for a local business by providing users the ability to contact the business and list products they are interested in without the need for user registration.